When backwards curricular design is forward thinking: An overview of the backwards design development process:

 - Too, it is important that you test your end vision of your learners against all stages of your instructional design and learning experiences to make sure they are compatible.

 - Do your learners have visions of themselves?
 Older or mature students often have future visions of themselves.
 Have you spoken with them about how they see themselves in the future?
-What do they want to be or do, and then try melding your visions and theirs ?
+What do they want to be or do, and then try melding your vision and theirs ?

 Major question that should direct instruction: What is your vision of your learners at the end of their contact with you?